warui09/alx-low_level_programming/0x0B-malloc_free/README.md

 2. He who is not courageous enough to take risks will accomplish nothing in life This function concatenates two strings

+3. If you even dream of beating me you'd better wake up and apologize This function returns a pointer to a 2 dimensional array of integers